Lin-Brain-Lab/video_sentiment/README.md

 # Video sentiment analysis

-Build a computational models to generate emotional ratings based on video clips.
+Build computational models to generate emotional ratings based on video clips.
 Outputs are valence/arounsal levels and/or emmotion category

 # Model